 - Minimise bleeding by using good technique and taking steps to ensure livestock are not hot at the time of the procedure.
 Always allow animals to settle and cool after yarding, handle them calmly and perform the procedures in the coolest part of the day.

-- Reducing the risk of infection through strict attention to hygiene, minimising dust in the work area and providing adequate protection against tetanus.
+- Reducing the risk of infection through strict attention to hygiene, and use of disinfectants, minimising dust in the work area and providing adequate protection against tetanus.

 Information on best practice techniques for tail docking lambs is available in MLA's Sheep Husbandry Guide.

 The legal requirements are known as the Standards and can be found in The Australian Animal Welfare Standards and Guidelines for Sheep: www.animalwelfarestandards.net.au/sheep

 One username and password for key integrity and information Systems (LPA/NVD, NLIS, MSA & LDL).

 A personalised online dashboard that provides news, weather, events and R&D tools relevant to you.